 GETTING AROUND NUSA PENIDA ISLAND

-Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other during your Nusa Penida tour.
+Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other.
 The best means of transport on the island is on a scooter.

-When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.
+There are a number of scooter rental shops dotted along the beachfront at Toya Pakeh harbor that will be able to sort you out with some wheels when you arrive on the island.

-I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around that price.
+You can expect to pay around 70,000 IDR per day for a Nusa Penida scooter rental with a full tank of gas.

 BEST TOURS IN BALI